nikfrank/snoop-hooks/README.md

 export default App;
 ```

 `const done = ()=> { console.log('done') }` is defining `done` as a function newly on every render.
-We're working in a functional paradigm in 2020, so making functions is all we do.
+We've been working in a functional paradigm since 2020, so making functions is all we do.
 We'll see later this is necessary to make sure we use updated variable values.

 what we'll be doing in this workshop is learning to get user values into reactive variables, so let's use a state and log it out in `done`